 We all know that life can be overwhelming, you may have hit a rough spot or feel like you are treading water.

 Trust the process in your journey, as I guide you in reclaiming your well-being.
 Take the time to focus on the therapeutic experience, rebuild connections and strengthen your relationships.

 I hold a master's degree in music therapy and am an accredited music therapist (MTA/MT-BC) in good standing with the CAMT/CBMT.

-Utilizing a music-centered framework, I support you through your journey to emotional, physical or mental health.
+Utilizing a music-centered framework, I support you through your journey to emotional, physical or mental wellness.

 "Where words fail, music speaks."